geekgonecrazy/geekgonecrazy.github.io/content/posts/rocketchat-matrix-setup.md

 docker compose up -d dendrite
 ```

-## Lets try talking to matrix
+## Lets try talking to another Matrix Homeserver

 Now that we have dendrite up and Rocket.Chat up.
-Lets go into Rocket.Chat and try sending a message out to a matrix user out there.
+Lets go into Rocket.Chat and try sending a message out to a user on another server out there speaking the Matrix Protocol.
 Can be another Rocket.Chat server, dendrite, synapse etc.

-In this case i'm going to use @geekgonedev-demo:matrix.org
+In this case i'm going to use an account from matrix.org [@geekgonedev-demo:matrix.org](https://matrix.to/#/@geekgonedev-demo:matrix.org)

 Create a channel in Rocket.Chat and then do: `/bridge invite @geekgonedev-demo:matrix.org`

 In the client you have connected there you will receive an invite.
 Once accepted you can now type a message on either side and if all went well you should receive the message on the other side!

+I'll leave the server up for a couple of weeks if you want to try reaching me at [@aaron:geekgone.dev](https://matrix.to/#/@aaron:geekgone.dev)

+Happy chatting!